swagatmitra-b/Personal-Blog/src/posts/loner-lower-still.md

 title: Loner, lower still
 id: 1
 slug: loner-lower-still
-excerpt: Back and forth like a rally, I watched the two bounce opinions off each other and bicker about people I didn’t know.
+excerpt: Back and forth like a rally, I watched two bounce opinions off each other and bicker about people I didn’t know.
 Judging from their expressions, they seemed to revel in such conversation.
 Arm in arm, eye to eye, we kept moving.
 Some arid afternoons certainly called for revitalizing friendships I wasn’t a part of.
 I was only a barren, unexciting third-wheeler they could hardly care to walk with for the sake of companionship.
 Companionship we so desperately sought.
 date: April 5th, 2023
 author: Swagat
 ---